bevyengine/bevy-website/content/contribute/project-information/working-groups.md

 Working groups are temporary community initiatives devoted to particularly complex, large, or important tasks.
 This might include:

-- undertaking a major refactor
+- Undertaking a major refactor.
-- adding an unusually complex new feature
+- Adding an unusually complex new feature.
-- upstreaming an ecosystem crate
+- Upstreaming an ecosystem crate.
-- preparing for a new release
+- Preparing for a new release.
-- bootstrapping new major documentation efforts
+- Bootstrapping new major documentation efforts.

 As you can see, these aren't purely for programming tasks!
 Much of the difficulty, work and controversy involved in maintaining a major game engine centers around mundane or social tasks.